kareem0badawy/laravel-simple-Jenkins/readme.md

 # Goals

-1. Run a app enviroment with Jenkins file
+1. Run a app enviroment with Jenkins
     - build laravel app `Jenkinsfile` script using groovy

 2. `Jenkins` to use deploy with `Pipeline`